Peter Freeman (politician): Theosophy

 Freeman was the general secretary of the Theosophical Society in Wales from 1922 to 1944.
 In 1924, he authored a pamphlet Druids and Theosophy.

 Freeman contributed the chapter "The Practical Application of Theosophy to Politics and Government" to D. D. Kanga's book Where Theosophy and Science Meet.

 Vegetarianism

 Although his wealth came from the tobacco industry he was a non-smoker and vegetarian.
-Freeman was president of the Vegetarian Society between 1937 and 1942.
+Freeman was president of the Vegetarian Society from 1937 and 1942.

 Freeman supported animal rights and colonial freedom.
 He was an anti-vivisection campaigner.